Combination eating utensils: Knork

-Another earlier, unrelated but similar design was created after World War I, made for amputees who had lost an arm and had difficulties trying to use multiple utensils.
+Another earlier, unrelated but similar design was created after World War I, designed for amputees who had lost an arm and had difficulties trying to use multiple utensils.
 The utensils were also called Nelson knives.
 The combination allowed them to be able to use a single utensil to cut and eat their food.
-Knorks are still in use to this day, said by many who suffer from physical disabilities to be a very helpful tool for eating a meal.
-For these reasons, it is said to be an important medical invention.
+Knorks are still in use to this day, stated by those who suffer from physical disabilities to be a very helpful tool for eating a meal.
+For these reasons, it is also claimed to be an important medical invention.

 Some more tools resembling a combined knife and fork have also been found in the Andaman Islands, as documented in the Proceedings of the United States National Museum.

-Predecessors of the modern knork include the pastry fork, which looks extremely similar in design and is used to eat pastries.
+Close predecessors of the modern knork include the pastry fork, which appears similar in design and is used to eat pastries.

 Spoon straw

 Spoon straws are a type of hybrid straw that combines the functions of a straw and a spoon.
-They can also be referred to as stroons, and are used typically for milkshakes, slushies, and other beverages which contain solids or are solid but melt into a liquid.
+They can also be referred to as stroons and are used typically for consuming milkshakes, slushies, and other beverages which contain solids or are at least partially solid but melt into a liquid.
+The spoon straw was created in 1968 by Arthur A. Aykanian, an industrial designer from MIT who studied as a mechanical engineer.
+It was made for 7-Eleven's Slurpee to allow customers to easily consume the icy parts of the cold drink.
+The original spoon straw was manufactured by Winkler Flexible Products, Inc., based in Los Angeles.